infinum/eightshift-docs/docs/guides/blocks-filer-block-attributes-override.md

 ## Example

-If you haven't already created a new class src>blocks>class-blocks.php and extend `Eightshift_Libs\Blocks\Blocks` class from the lib.
+If you haven't already created a new class src/blocks/class-blocks.php and extend `Eightshift_Libs\Blocks\Blocks` class from the lib.

 Hot to extend a class [check here](extending-classes).